Ubivius/microservice-template/README.md

 - Improve setup documentation
 - Automated tests for non handler functions
 - Only current options to interact with API is with curl
+- Move routing to another file?
+Or keep in main.go